-Reputational risk is caused by damage to an organisation's reputation, name or brand.
+Reputational risk is the risk caused by damage to an organisation's reputation, name or brand.
 It implies a breakdown of trust, confidence or business relationships, and can arise if other risks emerge and are not dealt with.

-The Group enforces policies and practices to manage reputational risk.
-Its strong values statement is regularly and proactively reinforced, as is its commitment to sound corporate governance practices.
+The Group enforces polices and practices to manage reputational risk.
+Its strong values statement that is regularly and proactively reinforced, as is its commitment to sound corporate governance practices.
 All activities, processes and decisions are bound by carefully considered principles.

-It fosters an acute awareness at all levels of the impact of practices that may result in a breakdown of trust and confidence in the organisation.
-Policies and practices are regularly enforced through transparent communication, accurate reporting, internal audit, regulatory compliance review and risk management practices.
+It fosters and acutely awareness at all levels of the impact of practices that may result in the breakdown of trust and confidence in the organisation.
+Policies and practices are regularly enforced through transparent communication, accurate reporting, internal audit and regulatory compliance review and risk management practices.